cdl-geneseo/geneseo-dictionary/B/Bait.md

 # Bait

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bait

 Created by  Zachary Arthur, last modified on Sep 18, 2008

 Bait (NN): 10% of people surveyed identified this as a wingman or woman.
 (F06) (new word)